-Jack and Mary Designs recently joined American Made Matters - www.AmericanMadeMatters.com
+Jack and Mary Designs and American Made Matters www.AmericanMadeMatters.com

 The American Made Matters mission is to educate consumers that buying US-made products strengthens the American dream.
 The American Dream

 , a set of ideals in which freedom includes the opportunity for prosperity and success, and an upward social mobility

 achieved through hard work.
 In the definition of the American Dream by James Truslow Adams